 There are many times when your child's behavior warms and embraces your heart.
-But there are other times when it probably drives you a little crazy.
-As a toddler or preschooler, your child may lack the self-control to express anger peacefully.
-Instead, he or she may naturally lash out, perhaps hitting or biting in frustration.
+But, there are other times when it probably drives you a little crazy.
+As a toddler or preschooler, your child may lack the self-control to express anger peacefully and may naturally lash out, perhaps hitting or biting in frustration.

 Teach the house rules.
 Children don't know the rules of the house until they're taught them, so that is one of your important parenting responsibilities.
 Toddlers are normally interested in touching and exploring, so if there are valuables you don't want them to handle, hide or remove them.
 Consider setting up a separate portion of your home where your child can play with books and toys.
-Whenever your child breaks an important rule, he or she should be reprimanded immediately to understand exactly what he or she has done wrong.
+Whenever children break an important rule, they should be reprimanded immediately to understand exactly what they have done wrong.

 Threats are over-rated.
 It is always more effective to positively reinforce desired behaviors and to teach children alternative behaviors rather than just say, "Stop it or else."
 Tell them that the next time they are angry, they should use their words instead.

 Enter healthy distractions.
-While teaching your child other ways to respond, there's also nothing wrong with distracting him or her at times or trying another approach.
-As long as you're not "bribing" to behave differently by offering sweet snacks, for example, there's nothing wrong with intentionally changing his or her focus.
+While teaching your child other ways to respond, there's also nothing wrong with distracting him at times or trying another approach.
+As long as you're not "bribing" him to behave differently by offering sweet snacks.
+For example, there's nothing wrong with intentionally changing his focus.